Niter

 Niter or nitre is the mineral form of potassium nitrate, KNO3.
 It is a soft, white, highly soluble mineral found primarily in arid climates or cave deposits.

+Potassium and other nitrates are of great importance for use in fertilizers and, historically, gunpowder.
+Much of the world's demand is now met by synthetically produced nitrates, though the natural mineral is still mined and is still of significant commercial value.

-Historically, the term niter was not well differentiated from natron, both of which have been very vaguely defined but generally refer to compounds of sodium or potassium joined with carbonate or nitrate ions.
+Historically, the term niter was not well differentiated from natron, both of which have been very vaguely defined but generally refer to compounds of sodium or potassium combined with carbonate or nitrate ions.

 Characteristics

 Niter is a colorless to white mineral crystallizing in the orthorhombic crystal system.
 It is the mineral form of potassium nitrate, KNO3, and is soft (Mohs hardness 2), highly soluble in water, and easily fusible.
 Its crystal structure resembles that of aragonite, with potassium replacing calcium and nitrate replacing carbonate.
 It occurs in the soils of arid regions and as massive encrustations and efflorescent growths on cavern walls and ceilings where solutions containing alkali potassium and nitrate seep into the openings.
 It occasionally occurs as prismatic acicular crystal groups, and individual crystals commonly show pseudohexagonal twinning on [110].
 Niter and other nitrates can also form in association with deposits of guano and similar organic materials.